 Web design is the practice of making websites and technology products visually intuitive and appealing.
 The three most common kinds of web designers are: UX designer, UI designer, and interaction designer.

-User experience designer: Also shortened to "UX," user experience designers focus on making web pages and technology usable by humans, particularly creating websites or applications that people love to use.
+Also shortened to "UX," user experience designers focus on making web pages and technology friendly to humans, particularly by creating websites or applications that people love to use.
 It’s one of the most well-known jobs in tech because the user experience can make or break a technology product.

-Because of the overlap between UX and UI, many companies combine the role into one—that’s why you might see a lot of “UX/UI Designer” job postings or freelance call-outs.
+Because of the overlap between UX and UI, many companies combine the role into one—that’s why you might see a lot of “UX/UI Designer” job postings or freelancer call-outs.

 Curious to learn more about website design and how it fits into the tech landscape?
 Check out Wave’s guide on web design vs. web development.